 The Greenwich Country Day School’s distinguished English teacher emeritus, Mr. Tom Brody, passed away recently in Hanover, New Hampshire.
 Sometimes, great trees fall in the forest, and there is no one to discern it.
-Mr. Brody’s seedling turned out to be a veritable Sequoia – so we all heard it – even from afar.
-As a former colleague who still toils at GCDS, I have received ripples of praise for him from a gaggle of his former students the past few days.
+Mr. Brody’s seedling turned out to be a veritable Sequoia.
+Thus, we all heard it – even from afar.
+As one of his former colleagues who still toils at GCDS, I have received ripples of praise for him from a gaggle of his former students the past few days.
 One of his English scholars wrote me earlier today, “He might be gone, but the spirit of Mr. Brody will always be in the present tense for me.”

 As a renowned columnist and writer for Sports Illustrated in the 1960s, Tom Brody was a respected contemporary of such acclaimed writers as Frank Deford, William Nack, and Jack McCallum.
 (Tom’s published profiles of everyone from Johnny Unitas to Bill Russell to Willie Mays at SI are now considered literary classics).